Annapolis Mall: History

 In April 2018, Anne Arundel County Public Library opened a temporary branch called "Discoveries: the Library at the Mall", in Westfield Annapolis.
 It moved to a permanent location in the former American Eagle and Charlotte Russe stores in February 2020.
 Since July 2021, the library includes a Community Pantry where staff distribute diapers, baby supplies, hygiene items and menstrual supplies twice a month.
-In August 2025, the library expanded further, adding 3,200 square feet and creating a large event space for the library.
+In August 2025, the library expanded further, adding 3200 sqft and creating a large event space for the library.

 In May 2020, Nordstrom announced it would shutter their Annapolis location during a wave of secondary store closures.
 The store closed on July 15 of that same year.

 The SPCA of Anne Arundel County opened an animal shelter called "Paws at the Mall" at the mall in September 2020.
 It was the first animal shelter of its kind to operate inside of an indoor shopping mall.

 In April 2022, AMC Theatres announced the acquisition of seven Bow Tie Cinemas locations, including their location at Westfield Annapolis.
 The theater reopened as AMC Annapolis Mall 11 on the weekend of April 21, 2022.

 On May 10, 2024, a listing by local retail broker H&R Retail revealed that JCPenney was slated to close in 2025 and be replaced by five tenants, including Hobby Lobby, Grocery Outlet and Onelife Fitness.
 In February 2025, JCPenney announced that they would be closing its store as part of a plan to close eight stores nationwide.
 The store was originally scheduled to close by May 25.
 However, on April 16, it was announced that JCPenney had extended their lease at Annapolis Mall through August 31.
 The store's liquidation sales were halted the same day.
 Following the lease extension, a representative from the department store stated "We are optimistic that we can come to an agreement that will suit all parties involved, and that JCPenney can continue to serve our loyal customers in the Annapolis area for years to come".
 However, no lease agreement was reached and the store closed on August 17, 2025.